25+ Amazing Small Kitchen Design: Embracing Simplicity, Openness, And Modern Ideas On A Budget

 Glossy finishes reflect light, making the kitchen feel more spacious.
 Surfaces such as lacquered cabinets and polished tiles contribute to a sleeker small kitchen decor while improving the sense of openness.

-Layer with Glass Cabinet Doors
+Layer With Glass Cabinet Doors

 Layer with Glass Cabinet Doors- small kitchen interior design ideas